mschaef/mschaef-blog/blogging-in-2013.md

 date: 2014-03-26
 alias: blog/tech/blogging-in-2013.html

+**Update 2019-01-17**: <i>KSM recently redesigned their website in a way that removes the original blog.
+Because of this, I've taken some of what I wrote then for KSM and re-hosted it here.
+Thanks are due both to [KSM Technology Partners](https://www.ksmpartners.com/) for allowing me to do this and to the [Wayback Machine](https://archive.org/) for retaining the content.
+All the links below are updated to reflect the articles' new locations.</i>

+*****

-Sorry for the radio silence, but recently I've been focusing my writing time on the <a href="https://www.ksmpartners.com/blog/">KSM Partners Blog</a>.
+Sorry for the radio silence, but recently I've been focusing my writing time on the [KSM Techology Partners](https://www.ksmpartners.com/blog/) Blog.
 My writing there is still technical in nature, but it tends to be more heavily focused on the JVM.
 If you're interested, here are a few of what I consider to be the highlights.

 In mid-2013, I started out writing about how to use <a href="http://docs.oracle.com/javase/6/docs/api/java/lang/Runnable.html"><tt>Runnable</tt></a>